Kailey’s Journey: Part 1

 This May, one year after her accident, Kailey attended her graduation ceremony.
 Ardent CNS staff and members of the community attended to show their support.
 In this photo, Kailey, (center) was joined by Patti Foster of Hope After Brain Injury (left), and Amanda Cambra, LCSW, CNS Regional Director of Marketing for Texas (right).

 (Editor’s Note: In a three-part series we share the touching story of former CNS patient Kailey Tesdahl.
-We begin with Part 1, which chronicles her injury and path to CNS).
+We began with Part 1, which chronicled her injury and path to CNS.
+In Part 2, we documented her journey to recovery, and in Part 3 we share her life post-rehabilitation).

 On June 5, 2017, Kailey was on her way to her high school graduation in Burleson, TX.
 The excited young woman was dressed in her blue graduation gown, ready to join her friends.